IBM, Sustainable Energy Authority Ireland team up on renewable energy project

 The system will produce one of the largest continuous collections of underwater acoustic data ever captured.
-The data will be made available to marine researchers and regulatory agencies to further advance knowledge of natural and man-made underwater sound, and help develop standards and reporting, benefiting marine environmental agencies as well as industries including renewable energy, shipping, and offshore oil and gas.
+The data will be made available to marine researchers and online casino regulatory agencies to further advance knowledge of natural and man-made underwater sound, and help develop standards and reporting, benefiting marine environmental agencies as well as industries including renewable energy, shipping, and offshore oil and gas.

 AVEC acquires new solar related patent rights for solar systems

 AVEC Corp. has acquired marketing rights to solar industry patents that complement its portfolio and completes the ability to turn key its products in the heart of the world solar belt, which is centered in the GCC Countries.
 The GCC region’s countries include Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.